Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 During a gauntlet of enterprise, when a group fails a test, each member suffers a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of failure.

+Most gauntlets of enterprise use the [Wilderness](../characters/skills#wilderness) skill with the intent to murder.

 Gauntlets of enterprise come in two different varieties depending on if you know your destination and how to get there.

 ### Navigate